gameplays12303/HighASM/README.md

 ### Syntax Overview
  --General Form-- `[var]:[action]([arguments]...)`
-  --[var]-- A variable that the action will affect.
-  --[action]-- An operation to be performed on `[var]`.
+  --[var]-- A variable that the action will affect., --[action]-- An operation to be performed on `[var]`.

 ### Compiler Configuration